kariminus/News_Sentiment_Analysis/README.md

 # News Article Content and Sentiment Analysis Project

 ## Objective
 The project's goal was to analyze news articles' content and sentiment from various publications to uncover trends, biases, and the general sentiment within news reporting.
-This involved gathering a large dataset of news articles, classifying them by topic, and utilizing Natural Language Processing (NLP) techniques to assess sentiment.
+This involved gathering a dataset of todays news articles, classifying them by topic, and utilizing Natural Language Processing (NLP) techniques to assess sentiment.

 ## Data Collection
 - **Source:** A broad spectrum of digital news platforms.